 Company executives have been saying it all along: American Queen's food is what people will be talking about when they get off the boat.
-To that end, they brought in famed Southern chef Regina Charboneau to serve as the vessel's cuisine director, and her stamp is all over the place.

-Desserts are standout attractions and include the Natchez beignet filled with vanilla ice cream and warm praline sauce, fig bread pudding with caramelized sugar sauce and a classic chocolate layer cake with creme anglaise.
+Desserts are standout attractions and might include the Natchez beignet filled with vanilla ice cream and warm praline sauce, fig bread pudding with caramelized sugar sauce and a classic chocolate layer cake with creme anglaise.